OpenPoiesis/poietic-core/DevelopmentNotes/Systems.md

 - add/remove objects from a frame
 - add/remove persistent components in an object

-### Deriving System
+### Transformation System

-Deriving system is a system that derives an information from a frame before the compilation, usually after editing changes.
+Transformation system is a system that derives an information from a frame before the compilation, usually after editing changes.

 Changes by the system are subject to constraints validation.